mel-project/melwallet-client/README.md

 ![](https://img.shields.io/crates/l/melwallet-client)

-The defacto tool used to communicate with the Themelio wallet daemon, [`melwalletd`](https://github.com/themeliolabs/melwalletd). `melwallet-cli`  formats and send requests to the blockchain, prompting the user for when neccessary.
-This tool aims to offer the flexiblity of interacting directly with the `melwalletd` REST api with many additional benefits, including:
+The defacto tool used to communicate with the Themelio wallet daemon, [`melwalletd`](https://github.com/themeliolabs/melwalletd). `melwallet-cli`  formats and send requests to the blockchain, prompting the user for when necessary.
+This tool aims to offer the flexibility of interacting directly with the `melwalletd` REST api with many additional benefits, including:

 + useful help messages
 + automatic response output formatting